 - Being a good communicator, and having good problem-solving skills.

 - Being aware of your own feelings, and being able to manage strong feelings and reactions in healthy ways.

 The good thing is, resilience is not something we inherit, it is a skill that can be learned and nurtured.

 Action Point: Write down 3 things you do well and 3 things you would like to do better

 As mentioned above, strong relationships are one of the key factors in how emotionally resilient we are.
 Being able to communicate our needs, and being able to ask for help when we need it can make stressful times more manageable.

 One key element of communication is timing.
-If the topic you wish to discuss is a sensitive one, or one that has resulted in arguments previously, it may be more helpful to try and time the conversation when your loved one is relaxed and engaging with you.
-Take a moment to consider the last difficult conversation you had with your loved one – think of what their body language was like (were they still, or pacing around?) , what their tone sounded like (were they angry, upset, and annoyed?)
-What was there language like (were they swearing, or using sarcastic comments?)
+If the topic you wish to discuss is a sensitive one or one that has resulted in arguments previously, it may be more helpful to try and time the conversation when your loved one is relaxed and engaging with you.
+Take a moment to consider the last difficult conversation you had with your loved one – think of what their body language was like (were they still, or pacing around?), what their tone sounded like (were they angry, upset, and annoyed?)
+What was their language like (were they swearing, or using sarcastic comments?)
 All of this information helps build up a bigger picture of how your loved one communicates in difficult situations.
-Try and look out for these signs when you next speak with them – if you notice any of them, consider stopping the conversation before it escalates into an argument.
+Try and lookout for these signs when you next speak with them – if you notice any of them, consider stopping the conversation before it escalates into an argument.

 There are some important points to consider when communicating with others, especially when it’s likely to be a difficult conversation.

 7 Steps to Positive Communication: